thelang-io/docs.thelang.io/docs/guides/types.md

 # {{ page.title }}

 ## Basic types

-Note, that `void` type can only be used with function return type.
+These are basic types that can be used to declare a variable.

 ```
 bool